|

-During dry periods in 1998 and 2000, the agency implemented emergency
+During dry periods in 1998 and 2000, the EAA implemented emergency

 rules that mandated specific water-use cutbacks and also told people what